 A Certificate of Completion and/or licensure eligibility is issued to each student who successfully completes the competencies and meets the basic skills grade level for the Career and Technical Education program in which the student is enrolled.
-Recognition of Achievement certificates showing the number of hours successfully completed are awarded for Continuing Workforce Education and fee-based classes.
+Recognition of Achievement certificates showing the number of hours successfully completed are awarded for Continuing Workforce Education classes.